ShahabKhalid/DeskUnity/README.md

 ## Next Version Plans (Priority from top to bottom)

 - Lock Sync
-- Client will be to share resources too
+- Client will be able to share resources too
 - Multiple Computers support
 - Multiples Screens support
 - Others